auraphp/Aura.Web/README.md

 # Aura.Web

-Provides web _Request_ and _Response_ objects for use by web controllers.
+Provides web _Request_ and _Response_ objects for use by web controllers and actions.
 These are representations of the PHP web environment, not HTTP request and response objects proper.

 ## Foreword